GaitSnippet: Gait Recognition Beyond Unordered Sets and Ordered Sequences¶

 Highlights:

-- Snippet Block design is concise (non-parametric pooling + \(1\times1\) conv + residual) and easy to integrate into existing architectures
+- The Snippet Block design is simple (non-parametric pooling + 1×1 conv + residual) and easily integrates into existing architectures.

-- Hierarchical supervision (sequence-level + snippet-level) fully exploits the structural advantages of the snippet paradigm
+- Hierarchical supervision (sequence-level + snippet-level) fully exploits the structural advantages of the snippet paradigm.

 Rating¶